Skip to main content

 The quick answer

-I filtered to Metropolitan Statistical Areas (MSAs) with population ≥ 250K (about 196 metros), then ranked them two ways:
+I filtered to with population ≥ 250K (about 196 metros), then ranked them two ways:

 • Home value ÷ income: median home value divided by median household income (lower is better).